ahalekelly/Dettlaff/README.md

 ## Wiring
 * Look up in boards_config.h which pins to use for your version of Dettlaff
 * Connect each switch between the numbered pin (yellow wire) and the - pin (black wire) on each connector
-* Before plugging in your ESC, double check that all the pins on the ESC output match the pins on the ESC! **ESC connectors are not standardized and you can fry your Dettlaff!**
+* Dettlaff is designed for the ESCs that we sell, but ESC connectors are not standardized.
+If you are using a different ESC, double check that all the pins on the ESC output match the pins on the ESC before connecting them! **This can fry your Dettlaff!**
 * If you have a power switch, solder it between the - pin and the SHDN (shutdown) pin

-Solder your Dettlaff to the ESC and LiPo battery like below.
-The ground wire should go from the battery to the ESC, then from the ESC to the Dettlaff.
-Use the capacitors that come with the Dettlaff and the ESC.
-Use of other capacitors with lower capacity or higher ESR could result in damage and will void your warranty
+* Solder your Dettlaff to the ESC and LiPo battery like below.
+The ground wire should go from the battery to the ESC, then from the ESC to the Dettlaff
 ![imgonline-com-ua-twotoone-U4kocRnWdYJE](https://github.com/ahalekelly/Dettlaff/assets/7078138/e3eaaa93-7a96-4e7d-b4a4-82774174daa4)

+* Use the capacitors that came with the Dettlaff and the ESC.
+Use of capacitors with lower capacity or higher ESR could result in damage and will void your warranty